UCF-Aether/Aether-Gateway/README.md

 `ansible-playbook -u alarm --ask-pass -i <ip>, -K bootstrap.yml -e "gateway_name=<gwname>"`

 Where, `<ip>` is the Pi IP address and `<gwname>` is the name you want for the gateway.
 NOTE: it's important to have a comma `,` after the IP!
 When ansible-playbook runs, it'll ask you for the shell and root password.
 Those are the defaults previously mentioned (`alarm` and `root`).

+#### Ansible Variable Options
+The bootstrap playbook has some variables that can overridden, like the gateway name (although, that one is required).
+Below are the available variables.
+Add them to the `-e` argument in the `ansible-playbook` command, separated by a space.

+- `aws_register` [truthy]: Select to register with AWS or not.
+- `gw_eui` [string]: Override the gateway EUI.
+Assumes the gateway is already registered with AWS.